threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 - Network
 - Applications

-The ThreeFold platform ensures that those 3 layers are properly taken care of.
+The ThreeFold Platform ensures that those 3 layers are properly taken care of.
 The ThreeFold self-healing system has the capability to restore the Internet to its original purpose: unlimited collaboration and creativity, authentic information sharing without publicity, addition-free social networks, and more.

 ### The ThreeFold Engine